 Per the Mayo Clinic, other symptoms of conjunctivitis may include:

 A gritty feeling in one or both eyes

 Discharge in one or both eyes that forms a crust

-Fix it: While uncomfortable, pink eye usually runs its course in two to three weeks.
-In the meantime, your doctor may recommend using artificial tears, washing your eyelids with a wet cloth and applying cold or warm compresses to decrease discomfort, according to the Mayo Clinic.
+Fix it: Most cases of pink eye are caused by a virus, which your immune system can typically fight off in two to three weeks.
+In the meantime, your doctor may recommend using artificial tears, washing your eyelids with a wet cloth, applying cold or warm compresses to decrease discomfort or other pink eye home remedies, according to the Mayo Clinic.